molevolworkshop/molevolworkshop.github.io/prep/jetstream2026.md

 Copied the password generated by my password manager into the Secret field.

-**Important!** A dialog box will appear with three buttons at the bottom: "Download openrc file", "Download clouds.yaml", and "Close". **Do not press the "Close" button until you have safely downloaded _both_ the _openrc_ and _clouds.yaml_ files to your local hard drive.** If you fail, you will have to delete the credentials you just created and start again (the consequences of failing to save both files at this stage are minor, but annoying).
+**Important!** A dialog box will appear with three buttons at the bottom: **Download openrc file**, **Download clouds.yaml**, and **Close**. **Do not press the "Close" button until you have safely downloaded _both_ the _openrc_ and _clouds.yaml_ files to your local hard drive.** If you fail, you will have to delete the credentials you just created and start again (the consequences of failing to save both files at this stage are minor, but annoying).

-The file _clouds.yaml_ was downloaded by pressing the "Download clouds.yaml" button and placed here on my local laptop:
+The file _clouds.yaml_ was downloaded by pressing the **Download clouds.yaml** button and placed here on my local laptop:

     ~/.config/openstack/clouds.yaml